deringur/OpticalTracking/README.md

 ## Summary

-Once I had finished experimenting with programatically adding Markups to the digital reconstruction of space with the probe, I finalized my camera setup by figuring out the **working distance** of the camera (turning out to be about 2 ft) and replacing the temporary reflective paper markers with official OptiTrack reflective markes coming in the probe kit.
+Once I had finished experimenting with programatically adding Markups to the digital reconstruction of space with the probe, I finalized my camera setup by figuring out the **working distance** of the camera (turning out to be a minimum of ≈ 2 ft) and replacing the temporary reflective paper markers with official OptiTrack reflective markes coming in the probe kit.
 I quickly recreated the "Reference" rigid body with the new markers and began my final tests for **accuracy** and **consistency** with the markup points:

 ![Accuracy Trials](AccuracyTrials.png)